platformsh/platformsh-docs/themes/psh-docs/layouts/shortcodes/v2connect2app.md

 This configuration defines a single application `myapp`, whose source code exists in the directory `<PROJECT_ROOT>/myapp`, and has been provided access to the service (`{{ $serviceName }}`) via the relationship `{{ $relationship }}`.

-From this, `myapp` can retrieve access credentials to the service through the environment variable [`{{ .Site.Params.vendor.env_prefix }}_RELATIONSHIPS`](#relationship-reference).
+From this, `myapp` can retrieve access credentials to the service through the [relationship environment variables](#relationship-reference).
-That variable is a base64-encoded JSON object, but can be decoded at runtime (using the built-in tool [`jq`](https://jqlang.github.io/jq/)) to provide more accessible environment variables to use within the application itself:

 {{ .Inner }}